lindhor/geoportal-server-catalog-wiki/Configure-Hierarchical-Search-Facet.md

   * Uncomment "//    G.evalProps(task,item,root,"src_category_cat","//gmd:MD_TopicCategoryCode");"
   * If you are configuring a different metadata element field, please update to the correct field name
   * The hierarchy field name need to end with "_cat"
-  * If you are expecting values of this field to be edited by users later on, the field need to be prefix with "usr_" rather than "src_"
+  * If you are expecting values of this field to be edited by users later on, the field need to be prefix with "user_" rather than "src_"
   * Save the update
 * Harvest ISO metadata
   * Create input broker that contain the desired metadata